Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 - Custom meshes for flowers and mushrooms to indicate picked status.
 Picked models will not display on clients without the mod or who have ShowPickableSpawners set to false, but the spawner will remain and will display again once matured.
 - Works in multiplayer environments even for users without the mod.
 Unmodded clients will be able to see and interact with all of the added resources that you plant.
 However, some settings may only work if the mod is installed on the server as well.
 - Snap points can be seamlessly toggled on/off for vines to help with placement using Configuration Manager.
-- Many pickable resources can be disabled by setting their resource cost to 0.
+- Many of the added resources can be disabled by setting their resource cost to 0.
 Eligible resources will mention it in the description of their respective config settings.
-For non-sapling pieces, you can also disable a resource by adding its prefab name to [General]DisabledResourceNames.
+For all other pieces, you can disable the resource by adding its prefab name to [General]DisabledResourceNames, and separating names with a comma (e.g. Ancient_Sapling,GlowingMushroom).
+The prefab names used by the mod are included below.

 The following recipes have been added to the cultivator: